center-for-threat-informed-defense/cloud-analytics/emulation/README.md

 2. Save the service account key file as `key.json` within the `caldera-win-agent-1` directory, `cloud-analytics/emulation/caldera-win-agent-1/key.json`.
    1. *[Optional]* If you used a different filename other than `key.json`, update within Caldera `FACTS` section, set the`identity.gcloud.key` value just the base filename.
 For example, if you used `sa.json` instead of `key.json`, set the fact to `sa.json`.
 Do __not__ include the filepath.
 3. Set the `identity.gcloud.account` variable to the Google Cloud service account name, such as `my-svc-account@mydomain.com`.
+4. NOTE: It is __strongly__ recommended to [pre-install the gcloud CLI](https://cloud.google.com/sdk/docs/install) on the Windows agent prior to executing the GCP Adversary Emulation Plan, as it may timeout when run via Caldera depending on available system resources.
+Reboot the Windows agent after installing the gcloud CLI.

 ## References